nrehush/minknet-tree-species/README.md

                     --n_iterations 50 \
                     --voxel_size 0.1
 ```
-The structure of the "data/test" directory is indicated on the schema above.
+The structure of the "data/test" directory is indicated in the schema above.
 PLEASE NOTE that the
 model weights are stored in a Zenodo repository (add link here) separately.
-To predict the test data from the [tree species benchmark](https://github.com/stefp/Tr3D_species), the network was applied to the same object for 50 times (--n_iterations).
+To predict the test data from the [tree species benchmark](https://github.com/stefp/Tr3D_species), the network was applied to the same object 50 times (--n_iterations).
 Each time
 the object was randomly rotated around its Z axis.
 The final class label was chosen
 using majority voting (as the most frequently predicted label).